m0uadh880/Portfolio/README.md

 # Portfolio
-My portfolio project is a web application that showcases my skills and expertise as a web developer.
+My portfolio project is a web application that showcases my skills  as a beginner web developer.
 The project was built using technologies such as HTML, CSS and JavaScript (including Sass).